What is telehealth?

-What kind of visits can be done by telemedicine?
+What kind of visits can be done by telehealth?

 Rashes, COVID-19 concerns or triage for potential testing, thrush, pink eye, styes, ADHD initial and follow up visits, behavioral concerns, anxiety and depression consultations or follow ups, acne, allergies, painful periods, feeding or sleeping issues, some abdominal pain, stomach bugs, diarrhea or constipation, some viral illnesses, croup, lactation visits, jaundice questions and many more.

-At this time, well visits will not be done by telemedicine.
-(BUT THESE VISITS ARE COMING SOON! ) Also, if your child is having an emergency, please don’t wait for a telemedicine appointment, call 911.
+At this time, well visits will not be done by telehealth.
+Also, if your child is having an emergency, please don’t wait for a telehealth appointment, call 911.
 If you are sure that your child has an ear infection, please make an in-person appt.
 We will look and confirm the diagnosis before antibiotics are prescribed.

-How do I know if my child’s symptoms can be seen via telemedicine?
+How do I know if my child’s symptoms can be seen via telehealth?

-Call our office and you will be triaged by our front desk or RNs and given a telemedicine appointment if applicable.
+Call our office and you will be triaged by our front desk or RNs and given a telehealth appointment if applicable.

-How do I register as a TVP Telemedicine patient?
+How do I register as a TVP Telehealth patient?

-Use Google Chrome as your browser, go to portal.anytimepediatrics.com and sign in as a new user.
-So easy!
-(Our practice code is 2585.)
+Go to portal.anytimepediatrics.com and sign in as a new user.
+Our practice code is 2585.

-What do I need downloaded / available for this telemedicine visit?
+What do I need downloaded / available for this telehealth visit?

 You will need the “Anytime Pediatrics” app on your phone OR a laptop with a camera and microphone with internet access.
 YOU MUST USE GOOGLE CHROME AS YOUR BROWSER IF YOU ARE NOT USING THE APP ON YOUR PHONE.
 The phone can be an iphone or Android.

-What happens when I get scheduled for a telemedicine visit?
+What happens when I get scheduled for a telehealth visit?

 You will be given an appointment time and sent an email immediately on making your appointment.
 This email will have the link to your appt and information about the appointment on it.
 Read through it.
 At your appointment time or slightly before, click the link or sign in to your app and click “start visit”.
 You will then be walked through the process.
 When the doctor is ready to “see” you, they will log on and start your appt.
 Please be patient.
 Just like in our office, online appts may have us running a little late.